Air filters for road tunnels

 The air stream charged with fine dust passes through a multi-stage filter.

 In a pre-filter, larger objects flying in the air, such as plastic bags and foliage, are first held back.

 Subsequently, the air flows through a two-stage electrostatic precipitator (ESP).
 This consists of an ioniser and a collector (see figure on the right) and removes more than 85% of the soot and dust particles from the air stream.
 For this purpose, the particles are electrically charged in the ioniser before being deposited on the collector.

 Once the collector plates of the ESP are loaded with dust, they are washed down with regular water using spray nozzles.
 During the cleaning process, the filter modules must be electrically disconnected and voltage-free.
 In order to keep the filter downtime as short as possible, it is pre-dried using compressed air via the existing spray nozzles.
+Alternatively, drying takes place during subsequent operation using the air flow.
+In this case our innovative soft start algorithm is used and investment and maintenance costs are reduced due to the elimination of the compressed air system.
 The control system of the filter system starts the cleaning process automatically.
 The cleaning sequence is fully automatic.
 It takes about 30 minutes and is usually scheduled during low traffic periods.